-As mentioned earlier, a harsh detergent can weaken the fibers in your sheets.
+As mentioned earlier, a harsh detergent can weaken the fibres in your sheets.
 Hence, use a mild detergent when washing your bed sheets.
-Run the cycle at a gentle speed and use cold water to reduce damage to the fibers and agitation in the washing machine.
+Run the cycle at a gentle speed and use cold water to reduce damage to the fibres and agitation in the washing machine.

 Also, avoid adding fabric softeners as they can leave a residue on your sheets and cause pilling.
 Instead, try using vinegar or baking soda as a natural fabric softener (they won’t leave a smell!).

 Lastly, dry your sheets on a low heat setting or consider air-drying them if possible.